Alex Caruso (wrist) to miss six to eight weeks after Grayson Allen’s heavy foul

-Chicago Bulls guard Alex Caruso will undergo surgery early next week for a broken right wrist, the team announced Saturday.
+The NBA suspended shooting guard Grayson Allen for one game on Sunday after he injured Chicago Bulls guard Alex Caruso on a play.

-Caruso suffered the injury during the Bulls’ loss to the Bucks on Friday.
-He was heavily fouled by the Bucks’ Grayson Allen, who in turn was fouled twice and ejected from the game.
+Caruso, who will miss six to eight weeks with a broken right wrist, sustained the injury during the Bulls’ loss to the Bucks on Friday.
+He took the hit from Allen, who in turn was fouled twice and ejected from the game.

 On a fast break with 5:45 remaining in the third quarter, Allen sent Caruso hard to the ground on his right wrist.